wcfrobert/wcfrobert.github.io/_posts/2021-11-26-concrete-anchors.markdown

 toc: true
 typora-root-url: ./..
 ---
-<p class="note-box">Disclaimer: Primers are my personal notes on various technical topics in structural engineering.
-Building codes are voluminous, wordy and often difficult to understand.
-I create these "Primer" to organize and distill my thoughts.
-Please understand I made these for myself.
-Reader discretion is advised.
-No warranty is expressed or implied by me on the validity of the information presented herein.</p>
+Disclaimer: This post, and many others like it on my blog, is my personal study note on various topics in structural engineering written in preparation for the SE Exam.
+I cannot guarantee that the contents here are 100% accurate and up-to-date.
+Reader's discretion is advised.

 - [Preface](#preface)
 - [1 - Fundamentals](#1---fundamentals)